zlatko-ms/helloer/README.md

 ## Code

-The code is pretty staightfoward and easy to update.
+The code is pretty staightfoward and easy to update :

-The pattern is that the app.js is your main entry point while the http handlers are stored in the handlers directory.
+* **app.js** is the main application entry point
+* http handlers are stored under the **handlers** directory
-In the util directory you'll find some utility modules such as logging and http response builder.
+* utility modules (logger, response builder) are stored under the **util** directory

-A simple Docker file is provided to package the workload as a container and to host it wherever you need.
+A simple Docker file, located in the root folder, is used for packaging the Helloer as a container so you can to host it on any kind of cloud infra.

 ## Usage